richelbilderbeek/cppcast_notes/README.md

 ## Are there similar continuous integration services?

  * AppVeyor (Windows)
- * Codehsip, Jenkins, Wercker, etc.
+ * Decent CI, Codeship, Jenkins, Wercker, etc.

 ## Is there a feature you miss in Travis CI?